Flower Crew: Format

 Usually a Guest(s) only participated on the second day for a while to do activities with the members, and sometimes invited at the beginning of trip as Leader of Team Flowery Road for early trip and will participated with members until the end of the trip.

 Team Flowery Road will enjoy the luxury and pleasure and comfort during trip, including accommodation, vehicles, food, and the best service provided by the crew.
 Different about the fate of Team Muddy Road, which will go through the hardship and discomfort as beds in dilapidated houses, lack of food and activities are less enjoyable.

 After a situation of havoc created unintentionally by Lee Jaijin, in one of the latter episodes, the production team created a rule stating that the Transfer Ticket only can be used & only available in same day the Flower Crew members receive or get it from the lucky draw or the guest.
 It only can be used before midnight at any situation, for anyone & any place.

 Transfer Ticket

 As in early episode, there are several types of Transfer Ticket in this show as almost every new episode or trip, the staff production keep introduces a new kind of Transfer Ticket to the Flower Crew Member.

-The most common one and as the powerful transfer ticket, Golden aka "Exchange", function as the user can swap or trade House Road with the other member from other house road.
+The most common one and as the powerful transfer ticket, Golden "Exchange", function as the user can swap or trade House Road with the other member from other house road.
 The user can switch place from Muddy road to Flower Road and must summon someone from other house to replace the user.

-The second and the famous one, Silver aka "Transfer", function as the user can transfer someone from both House Road to the other house road but he/she cannot use it to him/herself.
+The second and the famous one, Silver a.k.a.
+"Transfer", function as the user can transfer someone from both House Road to the other house road but he/she cannot use it to him/herself.